Journey to Bethlehem poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Joseph, after his own angelic visitation, makes the choice to believe Mary and stand by her.
 Together they commit to this divine path despite the social consequences, choosing faith over fear and embarking on their journey as partners in God's plan., moving from reaction to action.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Mary goes into labor at the worst possible moment, perhaps while being pursued or when all seems lost.
 They have no shelter, no help, and Herod's soldiers are closing in.
-The situation appears impossible - they may lose everything, including their lives and the child's., indicates the protagonist at their lowest point.
+The situation appears impossible - they may lose everything, including their lives and the child's., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 A moment of divine intervention or help arrives - perhaps the innkeeper offers the stable, or shepherds appear to help them, or they evade the soldiers through unexpected means.
 Mary and Joseph find renewed faith and strength, synthesizing their love for each other with complete trust in God., demonstrating the transformation achieved throughout the journey.